Media reaction: Pacific north-west ‘heat dome’ and the role of climate change

 “Many have expressed shock about this unprecedented heat wave.
 Yet the writing has been on the wall for decades.
 Since the 1970s and 1980s, climate scientists have warned that global warming would make heat waves more frequent, long-lasting and intense.
 Maybe it’s only now that the reality is hitting home.”

-A separate analysis piece in the Washington Post noted that “we can’t overstate how exceptional the heat is that’s blanketing the Pacific north-west”.
-The piece said that 55 countries have set new all-time highs just in the past decade, adding that this is “obviously a function of the world’s normal temperatures shifting higher as a result of climate change”.
+A separate analysis piece in the Washington Post noted that 55 countries have set new all-time highs just in the past decade, stating that this is “obviously a function of the world’s normal temperatures shifting higher as a result of climate change”.

 A further Washington Post article stated that the event “could not have been this extreme without human-caused climate change”.
 It continued: